bedrocksystems/BRiCk/README.md

 # BRiCk

-A tool for converting C++ files into Coq files accompanied with a C++ axiomatic semantics.
+A program logic for verifying concurrent C++ in Coq.

 ## Running